-The fund invests only in Finnish projects provided by Taaleri SolarWind II SCSp RAIF ("SWII") alternative investment fund registered in Luxembourg, and on the same terms and conditions as SWII.
+The Fund's only investment target is the Taaleri SolarWind II SCSp RAIF ("SWII") alternative investment fund registered in Luxembourg.
 Thus, this statement refers to the SWII, as well as reports and operations of its alternative investment fund manager ("AIFM") Taaleri Energia Funds Management Ltd ("Taaleri Energia", "SWII Manager") and other relevant companies in the Taaleri Group ("Taaleri", "we") - in which also the Manager and the SWII Manager are part of.
 In practice our employees under or directly linked to Taaleri Energia perform most of the actions described below, as part of management of the SWII and its investment targets, and the Manager focuses on ensuring oversight and disclosures from the Fund's perspective as applicable.